Carrickmacross with Magheracloone and Ardragh Group of Parishes

 Killany

-ascribed as Cill Eanna or the Church of Enda, Canon Leslie relates it
+Locally ascribed as Cill Eanna or the Church of Enda, Canon Leslie

-to 'the Church of the marsh' and lists alternative spellings as
+relates it to 'the Church of the marsh' and lists alternative spellings

 stating that St. Ultan of Ardbraccan is the Patron whose festival day

-church was actually in Co.
-Louth and this site began to be used in
+was actually in Co.
+Louth and this site began to be used in 1727 the

-joined with Inniskeen and in 1923 it was joined to Carrickmacross.
+Inniskeen and in 1923 it was joined to Carrickmacross.
+The church was

 Inniskeen